dkaoster/taiwan-atlas/README.md

 - village.properties.VILLID - The village specifying id
 - village.properties.VILLCODE - The 11 digit county code

+The compBorders object has the following fields:
+- compBorders.properties.BORDERLEVEL - The administrative level that this border encompasses.
+- compBorders.properties.NAME - The name in Chinese of the administrative area that this border encompasses.
+- compBorders.properties.ID - The id of the administrative area that this border encompasses.
+- compBorders.properties.CODE - The name of the administrative area that this border encompasses.
+- compBorders.properties.ENG - The name in English of the administrative area that this border encompasses.

 ## MercatorTw Projection

 `mercatorTw.js` uses a Taiwan-centric composite projection of four [d3.geoMercator](https://github.com/d3/d3-geo#geoMercator) projections: One for the main island, and one for each of Penghu, Kinmen, Lienchiang, and Wuqiu respectively.

+`mercatorTw.getCompositionBorders()` returns a svg path string of the borders, given the current scale and translation.

 This package exports the mercatorTw projection and can be used in your own projects.